Cisco APIC Cluster Management

 Contracting the APIC Cluster Using the GUI

-This procedure reduces the cluster size.
-This procedure is applicable for releases prior to Cisco APIC release 6.0(2).
-For contracting a cluster in release 6.0(2), you can use the Delete Node option as detailed in the subsequent procedure.
+Perform this task for releases prior to Cisco APIC release 6.0(2).
+For release 6.0(2) and later, use the Delete Node option described in the subsequent procedure.

 Procedure